antoinehonore/antoinehonore.github.io/content/blog/gumbel_softmax.md

 which concludes the proof.

 Therefore the Gumbel(0,1) distribution is required because we chose to approach the differentiable sampling problem using additive noise to the log-weights of the distributions we want to sample from.
-For this approach to work, the distribution of the noise must not modify the distribution of the maximum of the log-weights with additive noise.
-Gumbel(0,1) is a distribution with this property.
-For once, the Normal distribution is not.
+For this approach to work, the weight of the maximum after additive noise must be the same as the maximum weight of the input distribution \(p\).
+Gumbel(0,1) is a distribution with this property whereas the Normal distribution is not.